microsoft/TailwindTraders-Backend/README.md

 - [Helm 3](https://helm.sh/docs/intro/install/) installed with 3.0 or superior version (v3.0.0 at this moment).
 - Docker installed

-#### Service Principal

-A Service Principal is needed for creating the AKS.
-If you use the [CLI for create the resources](#create-infrastructure-cli), you can reuse a SP one passing to the script the id and password as optional parameters; if not, the script will create a new one for you and will print the details (id and password among them).

-In case you use [Azure Portal for the resources' creation](#create-infrastructure-portal), you can also reuse a SP or create manually a new one for passing the credentials to the template.

 #### Connecting kubectl to AKS

 From the terminal type: